Family Support Services and Resources

 There are also several resource centers available to support patient families during their Hospital experience:

-- The The Jill & Mark Fishman Center for Families, located on the first floor of the Main Building directly inside the front entrance, provides support to families with travel, housing, and local resource needs.
+- The The Jill & Mark Fishman Center for Families, located on the first floor of the Main Hospital directly inside the front entrance, provides support to families with travel, housing, and local resource needs.
 Center staff is available to help families manage their world outside of CHOP during their time with us, wither it’s for an afternoon or an extended inpatient hospital stay.

-- The Connelly Resource Center, located in the Main Building, is a quiet place to take a break, surf the Internet, attend a coffee hour or select children's books and videos from the Family Library.
+- The Connelly Resource Center, located in the Main Hospital, is a quiet place to take a break, surf the Internet, attend a coffee hour or select children's books and videos from the Family Library.
 A Family Learning Center in the Connelly Center offers classes to help families learn new skills needed to care for their children in the Hospital or at home.